0hJonny/epd-lilygo-badge/README.md

 # E-Ink Business Card

 Digital business card firmware for the LilyGO T5 4.7" S3 e-paper board.
 Displays an avatar, a QR code, and a touch-selectable link list.
-Battery powered, sleeps on inactivity, wakes on touch.
+Battery powered, sleeps on inactivity, wakes on touch, and can be switched off entirely with a button.

 ESP-IDF 4.4.x · LVGL 9.5 · C++17